blackcats/my-git-repository-template/README.md

   ```

 ## Support
-If you need help, or have an idea of what to add, please open an Issue.
+If you need help, or have ideas of what to add, please open an Issue.

 ## Roadmap
 The upcoming adds are: